JonathanCrabbe/Personal-Website-Content/content/home/skills.md

   - description: 50% of my publications are the result of autonomous work
     icon: person
     name: Autonomy
-  - description: Supervision of several MPhil and PhD students
+  - description: Supervision of several MPhil and PhD students, creation of pedagogical YouTube videos
     icon: chalkboard-user
     name: Teaching